Beyond-Finance/feature_map/readme/public-interface/docs.md

 # Output

-The generation of the Documentation Site results in the creation of two files:
+The generation of the documentation site results in the creation of two files:
   - `.feature_map/docs/index.html`
   - `.feature_map/docs/feature-map-config.js`